moby/moby/docs/reference/builder.md

 create a new mount point at `/myvol` and copy the  `greeting` file into the newly created volume.

+>**Note**: The host directory is, by its nature, host-dependent.
+For this
+>reason, you can't mount a host directory from `Dockerfile`, the `VOLUME` instruction does not support passing a `host-dir`, because built images
+>should be portable.
+A host directory wouldn't be available on all potential
+>hosts.

 > **Note**:
 > When using Windows-based containers, the destination of a volume inside the
 > container must be one of: a non-existing or empty directory; or a drive other